maltekrupa/ansible-roles-freebsd/dnsmasq/README.md

 The role does
 - install dnsmasq
-- configures dma to provide DHCP capabilities on a certain interface
+- configure dma to provide DHCP capabilities on a certain interface

 ## Variables